-3 Area and performance requirements
+3 Area and Performance Requirements

-Table 2 summarizes the circuit performance requirements.
+The table below summarizes the circuit performance requirements.
 Each requirement has its number, formulated text, and the given degree of priority.
 Three degrees of priority are used: high, medium, and low.
 High is a firm requirement with no possibility of relaxation, while medium requirements can be relaxed somewhat after good motivation.